Turner drives in winning run, Nationals beat Marlins 3-2

 RENDON’S REASONING

 Nationals 3B Anthony Rendon said he may skip the All-Star Game to let some injuries and ailments heal before the second half begins.
 Rendon, named to his first All-Star Game, declined to be specific.
 “I’ve been dealing with it for a while definitely a few weeks now,” he said.
 “I’m pretty sure if you go back and watch the games, I haven’t been running out balls as much as I usually do.”
-Manager Dave Martinez said it’s the bumps and bruises of playing every day and believes Rendon will be in Cleveland.
+Martinez said it’s the bumps and bruises of playing every day and believes Rendon will be in Cleveland.

 STREAKING